 Bottom line: Single moms, housing assistance is there to help you

-If you are a single mom without a place to live or struggling to afford your current apartment or home, there is help available.
-Reach out to local nonprofits, religious centers and organizations, and government entities to get help with:
+If you are a single mom with no income or low income and have no place to live or are struggling to afford your current apartment or home, there is help available, including:

 - Rent assistance